-During the fourth generation run, there were many dealer spinoffs of the Camaro offering more horsepower and body modifications created by GMMG Inc. Some of these were: Berger, Tom Henry, the Dale Earnhardt Intimidator and the Wide-body Camaro.
-Some of these cars had horsepower ratings in excess of 600hp and they carried a warranty from the participating dealer.
+During the fourth generation run, there were many dealer spinoffs of the Camaro offering more horsepower and body modifications created by GMMG Inc. A few examples include Berger, Tom Henry, the Dale Earnhardt Intimidator and the wide-body Camaro.
+Some of these cars had horsepower ratings in excess of 600hp, and they carried a warranty from the participating dealer.

 These classic cars aren't getting any younger, so restoration and repairs become increasingly common for collectors as well as daily drivers and those who simply like to go fast.
-With the fourth generation Camaro lending itself well to modification, there has to be somewhere to get parts and accessories.
-Rick's Camaros is your one stop shop for your fourth generation Camaro.
-Let the experts at Rick’s Camaros help keep your Camaro looking good and running its best.
+With the fourth-generation Camaro lending itself well to modification, there has to be somewhere to get parts and accessories.
+Rick's Camaro is your one-stop shop for your fourth-gen Camaro.
+Let our experts help you keep your Camaro looking good and running its best.
 Choose from a huge inventory of quality parts and call us toll free or email us with any questions.

-There were 3 known prototypes of the 1996 SS Camaro.
-One car was a teal Z/28 and the other two were red.
-All three were 1995 model year Z/28s pushed into service by SLP who converted the cars to be used as GM test mules.
+There were three known prototypes of the 1996 SS Camaro.
+One car was a teal Z/28, and the other two were red.
+All three were 1995 model year Z/28s pushed into service by SLP, which converted the cars to be used as GM test mules.
 Both red cars are accounted for and in a private collection.
 The teal one may still be out there waiting for a lucky person to find it.

-1993 was the first year for the fourth generation Camaro.
-It is also the only year to have yellow interior accents on the gauges and window switches.
+The year 1993 was the first year for the fourth-generation Camaro.
+It is also the only year for the car to have yellow interior accents on the gauges and window switches.

-One of the rarest fourth generation Camaros is the 1997 Camaro SS 30th Anniversary Coupe (non T-top).
+One of the rarest fourth-generation Camaros is the 1997 Camaro SS 30th Anniversary Coupe (non T-top).
 Only 66 units were produced.
 If you own one of these or find one, hold on tight.